TheLab-ms/website-makers/pages/meet/Board_Votes.md

 This page is a summary of votes taken by the current board that took office following our last annual meeting in June.

+### BV_20180210_A:

+The vote of the current board regarding accepting Brandon Hansford as the floating board member to break the tie is as follows:

+Vote on the motion BV_20180210_A to allow the purchase of checks:

+-   Vote: 3 in favor, 0 opposed, 2 abstained
+-   Resolution: Vote passed

 ### BV_20170812_A: